U.S. flag

 • The password is missing or erroneous.

-• Any required field (Schedule Number, Control Number, requested date of payment, ALC, at least one valid TAS/BETC) for Fiscal Service processing (Payments, Claims and Enhanced Reconciliation; Treasury Check Information System; CARS, etc.) is missing or invalid.
+• Any required field (Schedule Number, Control Number, requested date of payment, ALC, at least one valid TAS/BETC) needed for processing in a Fiscal Service system (e.g., Payments, Claims and Enhanced Reconciliation (PACER); Treasury Check Information System (TCIS); CARS, etc.) is missing or invalid.

-• There are other errors or discrepancies at the DO’s or designee’s discretion.
+• There are other errors or discrepancies that cause the DO or designee to exercise their discretion to reject the submission.

-Before processing files in PAM, Fiscal Service manually certifies the validity of the entries.
+Note: Before processing an emergency payment request in PAM, Fiscal Service will manually certify the validity of the entries listed on the SF-1166 Emergency Certification.

 Section 30100—Submission of Bulk Files